 - A great saltwater kayak trail nearby is Sandfly Loop, which gives you a taste of the Ten Thousand Island.
 For this, you launch from the Gulf Coast Visitor Center for Everglades National Park.

-- Halfway Creek is another kayak trail close to Everglades City.
+- Halfway Creek is another great kayak trail close to Everglades City.

 - We’ve stayed at Ivey House Bed and Breakfast in Everglades City, which also operates a kayaking outfitter.
 It’s less than a block to the two restaurants referenced here.

 - If you’re interested in the building of the Tamiami Trail, visit nearby Collier-Seminole State Park, which has the historic Bay City walking dredge, the last of its kind in existence.

 - Visit one of our favorite, off-the-beaten-track stops, historic Smallwood Store on Chokoloskee, just four miles away.
 (Its docks are a lovely place to watch the sunset.)

 - Our guide to the scenic drive across Florida via Tamiami Trail is full of good places to hike, picnic and explore nearby.

 - Nearby Ochopee Post Office on the Tamiami Trail is the smallest in the US.
 And so cute.

 - Big Cypress National Preserve wraps around Everglades City and is full of opportunities for adventure.